Parametrized systems of generalized polynomial equations: first applications to fewnomials: Abstract

-We identify the invariant geometric objects of the problem, namely a polytope $P$ arising from the coefficients and two subspaces representing monomial differences and dependencies.
-The dimension of the latter subspace (the monomial dependency~$\dep$) is crucial.
-Indeed, we rewrite the problem in terms of $\dep$ (monomial) conditions on the coefficient polytope~$P$ (which depend on the parameters via $\dep$ monomials).
+We consider positive solutions to parametrized systems of generalized polynomial equations (with real exponents and positive parameters).
+By a fundamental result obtained in parallel work, polynomial systems are determined by geometric objects, rather than matrices: a polytope $P$ (arising from the coefficient matrix) and two subspaces representing monomial differences and dependencies (arising from the exponent matrix).
+The dimension of the latter subspace, the monomial dependency $d$, is crucial.
+Indeed, we rewrite {\em polynomial} equations in terms of $d$ {\em binomial} equations on the coefficient polytope $P$, involving $d$ monomials in the parameters.
+We further study the solution set on $P$ using methods from analysis such as sign-characteristic functions and Wronskians.

-We obtain the following classification: If $\dep=0$, solutions exist (for all $\cc>0$) and can be parametrized explicitly (thereby generalizing monomial parametrizations of ``toric'' solutions).
-If $\dep>0$, the treatment of the $\dep$ conditions on $P$ requires additional objects and methods such as sign-characteristic functions, Descartes' rule of signs for functions, and Wronskians.

-To demonstrate the relevance of our general framework, we study five examples from reaction network and real fewnomial theory.
-In particular, we revisit and improve previous upper bounds for the number of positive solutions to (i) $n$ trinomials involving $n+2$ monomials in $n$ variables and (ii) one trinomial and one $t$-nomial in two variables.

-Our framework allows a unified treatment of multivariate polynomial equations.
-In fact, it proves useful even in the univariate case.
-In particular, we provide a solution formula for trinomials, involving discriminants and roots.